shadowhgni/farm_size_analysis/README.md

 If you use this code or data, please cite the original authors:

 > Hougni D.G.J.M., Chamberlin J., Hijmans R., Baudron F., Giller K. & Silva J.V.
-(2025). *Dataset: A third of sub-Saharan Africa's farms cultivate less than half an hectare of land*.
+(2025). *Dataset: A third of sub-Saharan Africa's farms cultivate less than half a hectare of land*.
 Zenodo. https://doi.org/10.5281/zenodo.15652768

 The documented and reorganized repository (script headers, CI pipeline, synthetic data framework, README) was produced by D. Hougni (CGIAR) with assistance from Claude (Anthropic, 2025–2026).